Multiple patterning: DRAM

 Like NAND Flash, DRAM has also made regular use of multiple patterning.
 Even though the active areas form a two-dimensional array, one cut mask is sufficient for 20 nm.
 Furthermore, the cut mask may be simultaneously used for patterning the periphery, and thus would not count as an extra mask.
 When the active area long pitch is ~3.5 x the short pitch, the breaks in the active area form a hexagonal array, which is amenable to the triangular lattice spacer patterning mentioned above.
 Samsung has already started manufacturing the 18 nm DRAM.
+Stitched double patterning is used for the periphery metal routing of DRAM, but for sub-40 nm pitch, a double spacer approach may be needed.

+Crossed self-aligned quadruple patterning is used for patterning the capacitor arrays in state-of-the-art DRAM, as of 2025.

 NAND flash

 Planar NAND flash had several layers which use SADP below 80 nm pitch and SAQP below 40 nm pitch.

 3D NAND flash used SADP for some layers.
 While it does not scale so aggressively laterally, the use of string stacking in 3D NAND would imply the use of multiple patterning (litho-etch style) to pattern the vertical channels.

 Typically, for NAND, SADP patterns a set of lines from a core mask, followed by using a trim mask to remove the loop ends, and connecting pads with a third mask.